thefreshfoodpeople/archkatas_apr2024/README.md

 ## The Team

-Hi!, We are the Fresh Food People.
+Hi!
+We are the Fresh Food People.
 A group of Solution Architects from WooliesX, the Tech arm of Woolworths Australia.
 Our humble little band is made up of:

  - [Meena Kasi](https://www.linkedin.com/in/meenakasi/): Focused on the *Single Customer View* capabilities within our  **Personalisation and Media Domain**
  - [Ranjeet Singh](https://www.linkedin.com/in/rsinghyadav/): Focused on the *Customer Comms - Targeted & Personalised* capabilities within our **Personalisation and Media Domain**